-As of December 31, 2022, the Company had two active master services agreements with third parties to conduct its clinical trials and manage clinical research programs and clinical development services on behalf of the Company.
+As of December 31, 2024, the Company terminated its active master services agreements with third parties that were previously engaged to conduct its clinical trials and manage clinical research programs and clinical development services.
+This termination was due to the Company's decision in April 2024 to discontinue trial activities in Japan.